nameer1811/Data-Analysis-and-Visualization/README.md

 # Data-Analysis-and-Visualization
-This repository contains some data analysis and visualization that were done in R.
+This repository contains some data analysis and visualization that were done in R and Tableau.